jdoleary/Eden/tasks/CurrentTasks.md

 ## MVP Tasks
 - (MVP) Style backlinks section
+- (MVP) Distinguish between multiple backlinks in the same file
+- (MVP)Move pagination to template option
 - (MVP) Custom URL (in video tutorial)
 - (MVP) Example site and source that demos all working features
     - Explain CLI usage in and out of workingdirectory